-Prereq: CSP 804P or course in Abnormal Psychology
+Prereg: CSP 804P or course in Abnormal Psychology

-This course addresses individual diagnosis from a variety of perspectives: biologic, developmental, cultural and interpersonal.
+- This course addresses individual diagnosis from a variety of perspectives: biologic, developmental, cultural and interpersonal.
 It will provide students with a broad theoretical base for understanding psychopathology, from not only an individual, descriptive, symptomologic perspective as presented in the DSM-IV-TR, but also from a contextual systemic perspective including developmental hallmarks, familial patterns and socio-cultural contributors.
 This ability to diagnose will form a beginning foundation for treatment planning associated with various diagnostic categories.
-Moreover, the student will learn how to develop goals and objectives toward effective treatment outcomes.

-CSP 860 - Theories of Counseling3 hours

-The purpose of this course is to study the classical and contemporary theories of counseling.
+Moreover, the student will learn how to develop goals and objectives toward effective treatment outcomes. - CSP 860 Theories of Counseling3 hours The purpose of this course is to study the classical and contemporary theories of counseling.
 Students will be exposed to models of counseling including historical and philosophical background that are consistent with current professional research and practice in the field so that they begin to develop a personal model of counseling.
 These models will be the foundation for students to conceptualize client presentation and select appropriate counseling interventions.
 Students will understand and apply theories of human behavior, ways to bring about change.
 Texts, class discussion and assignments encourage the learner to examine counseling and development theories, research, and socio-cultural issues critically and comparatively.
-Socio-cultural diversity is examined focusing on counseling methods and consciousness-raising regarding stereotypes that infringe on the helping process.
+Socio-cultural diversity is examined focusing on counseling methods and consciousnessraising regarding stereotypes that infringe on the helping process.
+Through various experiences students will be introduced to counseling theories in a way that offers personal and thought provoking challenges to conceptualize human behavior, cognition, affect, and the process of change.